msc-network/msc-metadata/README.md

 At the moment the schema is incomplete, and all this does is create an instance of a Release in memory.

+The protocol buffers are stored in the actual GEM currently, this will be not be the case once a stable release is reached.
+Once they are moved it will also mean other languages can be catered for, and libraries built around them.

 ## Definitions

-Please see <a href="lib/protos/doc/definitions.md">definitions</a> for an extended look at the current protocol definitions.
+Please see <a href="docs/definitions.md">definitions</a> for an extended look at the current protocol definitions.

 ## Generate Documentation